ruby-shoryuken/shoryuken/README.md

 To be even more performance and cost efficient, Shoryuken fetches SQS messages in batches, so a single SQS request can fetch up to 10 messages.

+## Requirements

+Ruby 2.0 or greater.
+Ruby 1.9 is no longer supported.

 ## Installation

 Add this line to your application's Gemfile: